Skip to content

 Mr. McKenna's criminal defense practice is reserved for matters where liberty, reputation, and livelihood face the most serious threat.
 He does not handle DUI cases, misdemeanors, or routine criminal matters.
 His practice is selective by design: four decades of experience in Nevada's state and federal courts, applied to the cases that demand the highest level of advocacy.

-The practice encompasses capital defense, including death-penalty-qualified trial and appellate work; first-degree murder and homicide matters; sexual assault and serious sex-crime defense; federal criminal cases in the United States District Court for the District of Nevada; and complex multi-defendant prosecutions.
+The practice encompasses death-penalty-qualified capital murder defense, first-degree murder and homicide matters, sexual assault and serious sex-crime defense, federal criminal cases in the United States District Court for the District of Nevada, and complex multi-defendant prosecutions.

-Every engagement begins with a consultation to establish scope.
-The flat fee is established based on the nature of the charges, the anticipated investigation and discovery, and the likely trial duration.
-Once established, the price is firm, paid in full upon retention, and covers all representation through trial.
+Every engagement begins with a consultation to establish scope — the nature of the charges, the anticipated investigation and discovery, and the likely trial duration.
+The representation covers the matter through trial.

 The Approach